rguske/rguske.github.io/post/deploying-harbor-on-a-vmware-tanzu-kubernetes-cluster/index.md

 # Deploying Harbor on a VMware Tanzu Kubernetes Grid Cluster

-I recently had to prepare my homelab for a customer workshop to demonstrate our new Tanzu Runtime & Hybrid Infrastructure Services which includes e.g. the deployment of a Tanzu Kubernetes Grid Cluster on vSphere in a declaritive way (TKG Service), the enterprise cloud native registry Harbor as well as the instantiation of a native Pod on vSphere (vSphere Pod Service).
+I recently had to prepare my homelab for a customer workshop to demo our new Tanzu Runtime & Hybrid Infrastructure Services as shown in *Figure I*.

 {{< image src="/img/posts/202007_harborontkg/CapturFiles-20200715_083742.jpg" caption="Figure I: Tanzu Runtime & Hybrid Infrastructure Services" src-s="/img/posts/202007_harborontkg/CapturFiles-20200715_083742.jpg" class="center" >}}

-My demo was all about the deployment of a application running natively ([Native Pod](https://blogs.vmware.com/vsphere/2020/05/vsphere-7-vsphere-pods-explained.html)) on vSphere, whose container image I pushed beforehand into my [Harbor](https://goharbor.io) registry and which in turn was then obtained from there during the application deployment.
-It covered also the deep integration into vSAN and NSX by providing Persistent Volume Claims ([Storage Service](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-kubernetes/GUID-1B136277-E46C-41FC-9C8C-3E78E9B97F5C.html)) as well as LoadBalancing ([Network Service](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-kubernetes/GUID-B156CDA6-B056-4D1C-BBC5-07D1A701E402.html)) for my application.
+My demo was all about the deployment of an application running natively ([Native Pod](https://blogs.vmware.com/vsphere/2020/05/vsphere-7-vsphere-pods-explained.html)) on vSphere, whose container image I pushed beforehand into my [Harbor](https://goharbor.io) registry and which in turn was then obtained from there during the application deployment.
+It also covered the deep integration into vSAN and NSX by providing Persistent Volume Claims ([Storage Service](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-kubernetes/GUID-1B136277-E46C-41FC-9C8C-3E78E9B97F5C.html)) as well as LoadBalancing services ([Network Service](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-kubernetes/GUID-B156CDA6-B056-4D1C-BBC5-07D1A701E402.html)) for my application.

 {{< mermaid >}}
 graph LR;